WingedSeal/jmc/README.md

 # (JMC)

 A compiler for compiling .jmc file (custom language) to minecraft datapack.
 The language is _inspired_ from JavaScript.
+It's not exactly like JavaScript

 ## Why use JMC